mgsxx/QEverCloudGenerator/README.md

 - **ThriftParser**.
 The meat.
 It uses LEMON to parse the Evernote Thrift files (it is NOT a general purpose Thrift parser) to gather info from the files (including comments) and then generates the bulk of the QEverCloud.
 - **QEverCloud**.
 The end product.
 - **TestEverCloud**.
 Was used to test that QEverCloud works after build.
 - **DoxyGen**.
 In release builds this subproject generates the documentation from QEverCloud subproject in html and qch formats.
-The latter you can include in Qt Creator and have context help on the Evernote API.
+The latter you can include in Qt Creator and have context help for the Evernote API.
 - **NotePoster**.
 Example.
 - **CreateANote**.
 Another example.
 - **CreateANoteAsync**.
 Yet another example.